-So if you have follicular sensitivity to male hormones, these pills aren’t always the best choice.
-If you have noticed a change in the density of your hair, increased scalp hair shedding, or facial hair growth since starting an oral contraceptive, please consult with your gynaecologist and a trichologist.
+If you have noticed a change in the density of your hair, increased scalp hair shedding, or facial hair growth since starting or stopping an oral contraceptive, we suggest you consult with your doctor and/or a Trichologist.

 Please note: Always consult your doctor or gynaecologist before changing, starting or stopping any contraceptive pill.